 Nigel Dodds, the DUP’s leader in Westminster, said the vote would force “a train and horses through the principle of devolution.”

-The Right to be free from violence has been identified as a human proper in several International human rights conventions and treaties.
+The Right to be free from violence has been identified as a human right in several International human rights conventions and treaties.

-According to the Asia Pacific Forum on Women, Law, and Development, “However, violence against ladies continues to be the fact of ladies’ lives even today.
-It is plague trouble that is aware of no national obstacles, no cultural boundaries, no class or caste limitations, and no spiritual barriers.
-Violence against women is still perpetrated with the aid of guys, by using women, by trans-country wide actors and via the country.
-It keeps unabated in situations of armed struggle and in instances of peace.
-It maintains to takes area out of doors and in the home.”
+According to the Asia Pacific Forum on Women, Law, and Development, “However, violence against women continues to be a fact of women’s lives even today.
+It is a plague that is aware of no national obstacles, no cultural boundaries, no class or caste limitations, and no spiritual barriers.
+Violence against women is still perpetrated with the aid of men, by using women, by transnational actors, and across the country.
+It keeps unabated in situations of armed struggle and instances of peace.
+It maintains to take place outdoors and in the home.”

 Rape towards Women:-